Bira/octopus-carnival/_drafts/wir-mm2-4e-beholder.md

 and still keeps its connection to that place.

 Depending on the particulars of your campaign it might even be _the_ original beholder.
 If not, it's at least among the first to arrive in the world.
+Perhaps the only creature that might dispute its claims of OG-ness is the Gibbering Orb.

 The Ultimate Tyrant is Huge, and a Level 29 Solo Artillary menace with 1080 HP.
 This can even make it suitable as a final boss for a campaign that ends in